updated

 Help

-1. we are looking for people who want to learn! as an education center, we focus a little less on hard monotonous work and more on teaching, experimenting, and offering new experiences. we hold some classes and discussions, and rely on each other to continue learning and researching topics for continuing to contribute to the project and for personal growth.
+1. We are looking for people who want to learn!
+As an education center, we focus a little less on hard monotonous work and more on teaching, experimenting, and offering new experiences.
+We hold some classes and discussions, and rely on each other to continue learning and researching topics for continuing to contribute to the project and for personal growth.

-3. we are working on an Outdoor Sustainability Museum!
+4. We are working on an Outdoor Sustainability Museum!
 We are revamping our outdoor museum, adding new elements that model ecological processes, model human impact on our planet, and explore solutions.

-6. Playground: beyond the zipline and swings we currently have, we are working on creating new activities and an obstacle course in the forest.
+7. Playground: beyond the zipline and swings we currently have, we are working on creating new activities and an obstacle course in the forest.

-7. Off-grid solar tech: we need help with developing and testing our solar system towards our ultimate grid independence. this includes solar power, electric car conversion, building experimental solar technology, and working with the rhythms of the sun and the clouds.
+8. Off-grid solar tech: we need help with developing and testing our solar system towards our ultimate grid independence. this includes solar power, electric car conversion, building experimental solar technology, and working with the rhythms of the sun and the clouds.

 Our Daily Schedule: